Veera Hiranandani: Life and work

 Hiranandani's next novel, The Night Diary, is set against the background of the 1947 Partition of India.
 She stated that this book was partly inspired by the experiences of her father, who was nine at the time of the Partition, and fled his home with his family.
-The book would be named one of two Newbery Honor titles in 2019.
+The book was named one of two Newbery Honor titles in 2019.

 Hiranandani lives and works in New York state.